-As outlined in the Funds' PDS, the Fund incurs annual fund charges fixed at 0.83% of net asset value including GST.
+As outlined in the PDS, the Fund incurs Total Annual Fund Charges of 0.83% of net asset value including GST.
 GST is currently charged at various rates driven by the nature of the service provided including exempt services such as custody and up to 15% for other services.
-The fixed annual fund charges include any fees within underlying funds or securities that the Fund may invests into, as well as fees paid to the Investment Manager, the Supervisor, the Auditor, the Custodian and the Administration Manager, bank charges and other various costs and expenses incurred.
+The Total Annual Fund Charges include any fees within underlying funds or securities that the Fund may invest into, as well as fees paid to the Investment Manager, the Supervisor, the Auditor, the Custodian and the Administration Manager, bank charges and other various costs and expenses incurred.
 Where there is a shortfall, the Manager will pay the shortfall on behalf of the Fund and will recover the shortfall from the Investment Manager.

-As at 31 March 2024, Management fees incurred are \$70,190.
+As at 31 March 2025, Management fees incurred are \$618,172 (31 March 2024: \$70,190)

-Management fee rebates are received from the Manager.
-At 31 March 2024, \$62,721 is recognised as a Management fee rebates.
+Management fee rebates are received from the Investment Manager.
+At 31 March 2025, \$559,527 (31 March 2024: \$62,721) is recognised as a Management fee rebates.

-Management fee rebates receivable at period ended 31 March 2024 are \$37,363.
+Management fee rebates receivable at year ended 31 March 2025 are \$204,155 (31 March 2024: \$37,363).

 The Supervisor and the Custodian of the Fund is Public Trust.
-For the period ended 31 March 2024 the Supervisor fee payable with respect to the Fund amounted to \$20,000 excluding GST and was paid via Fund.
+For the year ended 31 March 2025 the Supervisor fee payable with respect to the Fund amounted to \$23,000 excluding GST and was paid via Fund (31 March 2024: \$20,000 excluding GST).

-The fund administration and registry provider for the Fund is Apex Investment Administration (NZ) Ltd. For the period ended 31 March 2024 total fee charged to the Fund amounted to \$28,903 excluding GST.
-Apex Investment Administration (NZ) Ltd and the Manager are common control entities, hence, is a related party.
+The fund administration and registry provider for the Fund is Apex.
+For the year ended 31 March 2025 total fee charged to the Fund amounted to \$169,512 excluding GST (31 March 2024: \$28,903 excluding GST).
+Apex and the Manager are common control entities, hence, is a related party.

-As at 31 March 2024, no directors of the Manager, Investment Manager or the Supervisor or close family members or entities that are controlled, jointly controlled or significantly influenced by the directors or close family members of the Manager, Investment Manager or Supervisor held any investment interest in the Fund.
+As at 31 March 2025 and 31 March 2024, no directors of the Manager, Investment Manager or the Supervisor or close family members or entities that are controlled, jointly controlled or significantly influenced by the directors or close family members of the Manager, Investment Manager or Supervisor held any investment interest in the Fund.

-As at 31 March 2024, the Manager held no units in the Fund.
+As at 31 March 2025 and 31 March 2024, the Manager held no units in the Fund.